enriquepablo/terms/doc/theory.rst

 1)  ``forall x, y, z: x is y & y is z -> x is z.``
 2)  ``forall x, y, z: x isa y & y is z -> x isa z.``

-This "formal taxonomy" theories have limited usefulness.
+These "formal taxonomy" theories have limited usefulness.
 They allow us to represent, in a formal or mechanical system, a certain knowledge that we previously had informally, in the natural language.